 The Implementing Rules and Regulations of the Philippine Mining Act require the Group to contribute 3.0% to 5.0% of its direct mining costs for the implementation of the annual Environmental Protection and Enhancement Program (EPEP).
-Activities undertaken under its annual EPEP include among others: rehabilitation of mine disturbed areas, reforestation, construction and/or maintenance of environmental facilities, land resources management, solid and hazardous waste management, air quality management, water resources quality and management, noise abatement and conservation values.
+Activities undertaken under its annual EPEP include among others: rehabilitation of mine disturbed areas, reforestation, construction and/or maintenance of environmental facilities, solid waste management, hazardous waste management, air quality monitoring and water quality monitoring.
 In 2019, 2020 and 2021, the Group spent approximately ₱100.1 million, ₱84.7 million, and ₱99.2 million, respectively, on its EPEP.

 The Group's compliance with ECC conditions and performance of its commitments under its annual EPEP are subject to monitoring and evaluation of the Multipartite Monitoring Team ("MMT").
 The MMT is a multi-sector group headed by a representative from the MGB and representatives of local government units, other government agencies, non-government organizations, people's organizations, the church sector and the Group.
 Funds for mine rehabilitation and other environmental guarantee funds are established and deposited in trust funds, as required by the Philippine Mining Act.
-As at December 31, 2019, 2020 and 2021, total rehabilitation and monitoring trust funds amounted to P6.2 million.
+As at December 31, 2019, 2020 and 2021, total rehabilitation and monitoring trust funds amounted to ₱6.2 million.
 This amount complies with the minimum requirement under the law.